About the Sherwood Sun

 What we cover

-The Sherwood Sun follows news from the Sherwood City Council, schools, local businesses, wineries, and farms in your backyard—and all the events going on right here in town.
+The Sherwood Sun follows news from the Sherwood City Council, schools, local businesses, and events before they happen right here in town.

 Jules Rogers, founding editor, neighbor

 Jules Rogers is a Pacific Northwest-based business journalist.
-Rogers has more than 10 years of professional experience reporting and editing for print and digital media including The Portland Tribune, U.S. News & World Report and Business Insider, with a focus on data-based research and socioeconomics.
+Rogers has more than 11 years of professional experience reporting and editing for print and digital media including The Portland Tribune, U.S. News & World Report, and Business Insider, with a focus on data-based research and socioeconomics.

-Rogers is the former editor of The Portland Tribune, Business Tribune and Your Oregon News, a member of the Northwest Automotive Press Association, and alumnx of Poynter Institute’s Table Stakes program and the University of Oregon's School of Journalism and Communication.
+Rogers is the former editor of The Portland Tribune, Business Tribune, and Your Oregon News, a member of the Northwest Automotive Press Association, and an alumnx of Poynter Institute’s Table Stakes program and the University of Oregon's School of Journalism and Communication.

 Sherwood Sun's Ethics Policy